Kreeblah/TESmartSwitchAPI-macOS/API_Documentation.md

 BYTE1 here is a **non-zero-indexed** byte indicating the port to switch to.
 So, if port 1 should be selected, BYTE1 should be 0x01, and if port 12 should be selected, then BYTE1 should be 0x0c.

-The KVM will respond with two packets that look like this:
+The KVM will respond with a packet that looks like this:

     0xaa 0xbb 0x03 0x11 BYTE1 BYTE2